pirun/sdk-nrf/applications/serial_lte_modem/doc/TCPIP_AT_commands.rst

 The ``<error>`` value is a negative integer.
 It represents the error value according to the standard POSIX *errorno*.

-When TLS/DTLS is expected, the credentials should be stored on the modem side by ``AT%XCMNG`` or by the Nordic nRF Connect/LTE Link Monitor tool.
+When TLS/DTLS is expected, the credentials should be stored on the modem side by ``AT%CMNG`` or by the Nordic nRF Connect/LTE Link Monitor tool.
+The server credentials should be stored on TF-M size by ``AT#XCMNG``.
 The modem needs to be in the offline state.

 ::